syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### Rotating and Tilting 3D Chart

-To spin the 3D Chart on mouse dragging, enable **enableRotation** option in chart.
-The **tilt** property specifies the angle of the slope of 3D Chart.
+To spin the 3D Chart on mouse dragging, enable **enableRotation** option in the chart.
+The **tilt** property specifies the angle of the slope of the 3D Chart.
 The positive and negative values are declared to the side where the slope is present.
 The **rotation** option is used to rotate the 3D chart towards left or right side of the chart.
 The direction of the chart depends upon the positive and negative values of the angle.

 {% highlight js %}